-A Short Cybersecurity Writing Course Just for You
+A Cybersecurity Writing Course for You

 My new writing course for cybersecurity professionals teaches how to write better reports, emails, and other content we regularly create.
 It captures my experience of writing in the field for over two decades and incorporates insights from other community members.
 It’s a course I wish I could’ve attended when I needed to improve my own security writing skills.

-I titled the course The Secrets to Successful Cybersecurity Writing: Hack the Reader.
+I titled the course Cybersecurity Writing: Hack the Reader.
 Why “hack”?
 Because strong writers know how to find an opening to their readers’ hearts and minds.
 This course explains how you can break down your readers’ defenses, and capture their attention to deliver your message—even if they’re too busy or indifferent to others’ writing.

 Here are several examples of such “hacking” techniques from course sections that focus on the structure and look of successful security writing: